"As a society we have a reflexive loyalty to a product we don't

 Every gold standard Wā menstrual cup sold subsidises one for a student in need,

-keeping students in class and stopping period poverty from adversely affecting education in NZ.
+keeping students in class and stopping period poverty from adversely affecting education in Aotearoa.

 We partner with students’ associations at universities to flow subsidised Wā Cups and period puns to students, right on campus.